JuliaGraphics/Luxor.jl/docs/src/howto/tables-grids.md

 ## Hexagonal grids

-Use the hexagon types `HexagonOffsetOddR`, `HexagonOffsetEvenR`, `HexagonAxial`, and `HexagonCubic` to define a hexagonal tile on a grid, using index values to specify their location.
+Use the hexagon constructors `HexagonOffsetOddR`, `HexagonOffsetEvenR`, `HexagonAxial`, and `HexagonCubic` to define a hexagonal tile on a grid, using _hexagon index values_ to specify their location.

-You can use `hexcenter()` to find the Cartesian coordinates of the center of a hexagonal tile on the grid, and `hextile()` to return the Cartesian coordinates of the vertices of the tile.
+You can use [`hexcenter()`](@ref) to find the Cartesian coordinates of the center of a hexagonal tile on the grid, and [`hextile()`](@ref) to return the Cartesian coordinates of the vertices of the tile.

-For example, this code draws a hexagon with hexagonal indices `0 0` on a grid centred at the origin with grid spacing of 100 units:
+For example, this code draws a hexagon with the hexagonal indices `0 0` on a grid centred at the origin with grid spacing of 100 units:

 ```@example
 using Luxor, Colors # hide